carmandomx/project2_conway/README.md

-# Project I
+# Project II

 Welcome!
-This repo contains helpful information and starter files for your project, just fork this repo and go to town!
+This repo contains the code of The Game Of Life, also known as The game of Conway.
+Here you can also find the team member information!

 ## Team members